 Healthy Lifestyle Helps Coping with Stress

 Your lifestyle is the way of living that is based on your routine, habit, interest, and attitude.
-You need to analyze if you’ve a healthy lifestyle.
+You need to analyze if you have a healthy lifestyle.

-Like I said earlier that the choices we make depend on our mental and physical state – it depends on our lifestyle too.
+Like I said earlier, the choices we make depend on our mental and physical state – it depends on our lifestyle too.

-Stress is a choice and if you have an unhealthy lifestyle, there are more chances of you choosing stress by the way of things you do.
+Stress is a choice, and if you have an unhealthy lifestyle, there are more chances of you choosing stress by way of things you do.

 A healthy lifestyle includes taking care of your body and mind.
 You can do this by the following ways –